-The topics covered in the Junior School include WWII in England, Ancient Egypt, The Romans, The Greeks, Celtic Britain, The Anglo Saxons and The Norman Conquest.
+The topics covered in Upper Prep include WWII in England, Ancient Egypt, The Romans, The Greeks, Celtic Britain, The Anglo Saxons and The Norman Conquest.
 The boys learn how to formulate an argument, present different ideas and place events chronologically.

-In the latter years of the Junior School boys begin to write longer answers and understand the importance of looking at both sides of any event.
+In the latter years of Upper Prep boys begin to write longer answers and understand the importance of looking at both sides of any event.
 These years are a fantastic opportunity for project work and trips and the boys thoroughly enjoy both.
 During this time; they build castles, shelters and villas, design weapons, make outfits and create tapestries.
 They also re-enact the Battle of Hastings on Senlac Hill itself!
 Trips include days out to Battle Abbey, Bodiam Castle, The British Museum, a Victorian School and Butser Hill Ancient Farm.

 In Years 7 & 8 the boys study The Tudors; a fascinating period in English History which still has so many influences on our lives today.
 They look at the incredible reign of Henry VIII followed by the contrasting successes of his three children; Edward VI, Mary I and Elizabeth I. During these years the boys also learn how to; write essays, compare and contrast historical sources and develop a great appreciation on the ongoing importance of History in today’s society.
 Years 7 & 8 also include trips to The Tower of London and Hampton Court.
 In 2015 we took the boys to see the war graves in Belgium as part the Centenary Remembrance Day Tributes.